negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

     (inputs, outputs) = wrap_search_space_fn(search_space0)()

-The above code defines a search space where the nonlinearities and number of units are chosen from a set of possible values rather than being fixed upfront.
+This code defines a search space where the nonlinearities and number of units are chosen from a set of values rather than being fixed upfront.
 In this case, the hyperparameters are independent for each of the modules.
-What we have done is defining a search space that captures all possible choices for the values of these hyperparameters .
+The search space captures possible values for these hyperparameters.

 In DeepArchitect, we have implemented some auxiliary tools to visualize the search search as a graph.

 .. code:: python